ScrollPrize/vesuvius/README.md

 - **Normalization**: The `normalize` parameter normalizes the data to the maximum value of the dtype.
 - **Local Files**: For local files, provide the appropriate path in the `Volume` constructor.

-## Introductory notebooks
+## 📓 Introductory Notebooks
-For an example of how to use the `Volume` class, please play with this [jupyter notebook](notebooks/example1_data_access.ipynb).
+1. For an example of how to use the `Volume` class, please play with this [jupyter notebook](notebooks/example1_data_access.ipynb) 📊.

-This [other jupyter notebook](notebooks/example2_cubes_bootstrap.ipynb) shows how to access to the instance annotated cubes.
+2. This [other jupyter notebook](notebooks/example2_cubes_bootstrap.ipynb) 🧩 shows how to access the instance-annotated cubes with the `Cube` class.

+3. Load and visualize segments with ink labels, if available, with this [notebook](notebooks/example3_ink_detection.ipynb) ✒️.